-To implement Remote Device Management in your company, you must research and choose an appropriate RDM platform that aligns with your company's needs and supports the devices used by employees.
+To implement remote device management in your company, you must research and choose an appropriate MDM platform that aligns with your company's needs and supports the devices used by employees.
 Ensure the chosen platform provides robust security features to keep your company's information safe.

 Consider enlisting a service like GroWrk that provides devices preinstalled with remote device management software, simplifying the deployment process.